panurge-ws/cordova-dropboxsync/README.md

-Dropbox Sync API Plugin for iOS
+DropBox Sync API Plugin for iOS (unofficial)
 ======

 ## Install
-Install the Dropbox Sync API following this [link](https://www.dropbox.com/developers/sync/sdks/ios).
+Install the DroBbox Sync API following this [link](https://www.dropbox.com/developers/sync/sdks/ios).

 Then add the plugin to your cordova project